zenml-io/zenml/docs/book/user-guide/starter-guide/create-an-ml-pipeline.md

       gamma: 0.01
 ```

-Please note that this would take precendence over any parameters passed in code.
+Please note that this would take precedence over any parameters passed in the code.

 If you are unsure how to format this config file, you can generate a template config file from a pipeline.